amin-henteti/todo_cli/tests/Readme.md

 ## interactive test

-Alternatively, you can run the ``click.testing.CliRunner().invoke(list_todos)`` command directly in the *Python interactive shell* by launching the shell in the same irectory as where the file that contain list_todos function.
+Alternatively, you can run the ``click.testing.CliRunner().invoke(list_todos)`` command directly in the *Python interactive shell* by launching the shell in the same directory as where the file that contain list_todos function.
 Just type the command after importing the necessary modules and functions
 ```python
 >>> import click
 >>> from main import list_todos